PiPar: Pipeline Parallelism for Collaborative Machine Learning: PiPar

 All devices train simultaneously using Algorithm~\ref{alg:client-pipeline}.
 On device $k$, the device-side model $M^{c_k}$ is initially built given the split point (Line 1).
 Line 2 to Line 19 shows the complete training process until the model converges.
 In each training epoch (Line 3 to Line 18), the entire dataset is processed.
 A training epoch consists of multiple training iterations, each processing $B^\prime N^k$ data samples.
 In each training iteration (Line 4 to Line 13), the forward passes of $N^k$ mini-batches are executed in sequence (Line 6), and the activations are sent to the server (Line 7).
 Their gradients are then received from the server (Line 10), and the backward passes are executed sequentially to compute the gradients of the weights of $M^{c_k}$ (Line 11).
 At the end of a training iteration, the model is updated based on the gradients (Line 13).
-After all training iterations are completed, the signal ``stop epoch" and $M^{c_k}$ is sent to the server (Line 15 to Line 16).
+After all training iterations are completed, the signal `stop epoch', and $M^{c_k}$ is sent to the server (Line 15 to Line 16).
 The device then receives a global device-side model ${M^{c_k}}^\prime$ from the server (Line 17) and uses it to update the current model (Line 18).
-When the model converges, the client sends a ``stop training" signal to the server, thus completing the training process (Line 20).
+When the model converges, the client sends a `stop training' signal to the server, thus completing the training process (Line 20).
+Since all device-side models are synchronized, all devices will send a `stop training' signal to the server simultaneously.